wso2-attic/asgardeo-auth-angular-sdk/README.md

 #### Description

 This returns a promise that resolves with the access token.
 The promise resolves successfully only if the storage type is set to a type other than `webWorker`.
-Otherwise an error is thrown.
+Otherwise, an error is thrown.

 ### getIDToken